comptoolsres/comptoolsres.github.io/Week_11.md

 {% include image.html file='checkmark.png' alt="Check mark icon" position="right" max-width=75 %}

-1. Have completed the <a href="http://127.0.0.1:4000/LinkedInLearningDatabases.md">LinkedIn Learning Programming Foundations Databases course.</a>
-1. Understand how to open a database in sqlite
-1. Have a general understanding of SQL commands to query databases
+1. Be comfortable with basic SQL commands in sqlite
-1. Begin to understand how to interact with a database from Python
+1. Be starting to understand the main methods of interacting with databases using Python.

 {% include custom/office_hours.html %}